zapta/arm/pro-mini/README.md

 // Provides serial I/O over USB/CDC.
 #include "usb_serial.h"

-// Allows to jump to ISP mode when ISP button is pressed.
-#include "isp_button_monitor.h"

 // LED blink cycle.
 We provide two prebuilt binaries with
 // fast and slow blink respectively to be used in the
 // Getting Started procedure.